jyguyomarch/awesome-productivity/README.md

 ### Task Management

+- [Airtable](https://airtable.com/) – Mix of spreadsheet and database to help organize work.
 - [Any.do](http://www.any.do/) – Simple interface, packed with features, currently the favorite to-do list manager at [Lifehacker](http://lifehacker.com/5924093/five-best-to-do-list-managers).
 - [Hitask](https://hitask.com) – Easy Project and Task Management for Teams.
 - [KanbanFlow](https://kanbanflow.com) – Kanban method task board with Pomodoro technique.